For The Pleasure of Seeing Her Again

 son.

-of Seeing Her Again," which is being produced by Alexandria's MetroStage.
+Pleasure of Seeing Her Again," which is being produced by Alexandria's

 As Tremblay portrays her, Nana is a compulsive storyteller who enlarges

-working-class life in early 1950s Canada bearable, thus passing on to her
+drab, working-class life in early 1950s Canada bearable, thus passing

-relationships.
-The torment caused by mothers absent or overbearing, psychologically
+mother-playwright relationships.
+The torment caused by mothers absent

 Well, there is none of that here.
 Tremblay has written a love letter